matiasmane/BWA/README.md

 Output: Renders register page.

 **Settings**
-Function on the system: The page where user settings can be edited etc.
+Function on the system: The page where user password can be edited.
 When called: The view is called when the user chooses the settings icon in the navigation bar.
 Parameters: username
 Output: Renders settings page.